opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/network_configurations/how_can_i_manually_configure_an_ip_address_for_an_infiniband_nic.rst

    .. note::

-      For instructions about how to obtain the IP address and subnet mask for an InfiniBand NIC, see `Background <#enustopic0083225171section42060912112551>`__.
+      For instructions about how to obtain the IP address and subnet mask for an InfiniBand NIC, see `Background <#background>`__.

 #.
 Run the following command to restart the network for the configuration to take effect: